Table of Contents

-If you’re unhappy with a recent purchase or believe an unauthorized charge occurred, you can dispute credit card charges by filing a claim with your card issuer.
+If you’re unhappy with a recent purchase or you believe an unauthorized charge was applied to your credit card, you can dispute credit card charges by filing a claim with your card issuer.

-Whether you willingly made the purchase or a criminal got a hold of your credit card details, you may still be protected under the law so that you don’t necessarily have to pay.
+Whether you willingly made the purchase or someone stole your credit card information, you may still be protected under the law so that you don’t necessarily have to pay.

-Read on for more details on instances on when you may and may not consider disputing a credit card charge, as well as instructions for how to do so.
+Read on to find out when you can dispute a credit card charge, and instructions for how to do so.

 Disputing Credit Card Charges